chipsalliance/firrtl/spec/spec.md

-The behaviour of conditional connections to circuit components with aggregate types can be modeled by first expanding each connect into individual connect statements on its ground elements (see [@sec:connection-algorithm;
+The behaviour of conditional connections to circuit components with aggregate types can be modeled by first expanding each connect into individual connect statements on its ground elements (see [@sec:the-connection-algorithm;
-@sec:partial-connection-algorithm] for the connection and partial connection algorithms) and then applying the conditional last connect semantics.
+@sec:the-partial-connection-algorithm] for the connection and partial connection algorithms) and then applying the conditional last connect semantics.

 For example, the following snippet: